joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

    ```
 4. You can now simply **add buttons** or **hidden inputs** within this form to capture and process submissions.

-*You already have CSRF protection via Joomla’s form token.*
+*You already have CSRF protection via Joomla's form token.*

 ---